amlorenzo/ftpserver/README.md

 ### Pending Work
 There are several key features and enhancements that are still under development:
-- **REST API/GraphQL API**: Development of a RESTful API and/or GraphQL API to allow programmatic access to server functionalities, user management, and file operations.
+- **REST API**: Development of a RESTful API to allow programmatic access to server functionalities, user management, and file operations.
 - **Admin Interface**: Building a user-friendly web interface for administrators to manage users, view logs, and configure server settings.
 - **Enhanced Logging and Auditing**: Further improvements to logging mechanisms to ensure comprehensive auditing capabilities.
 - **Additional Security Enhancements**: Implementing advanced security features such as multi-factor authentication and more granular access controls.